Asynchronous Exclusive Selection: Lower Bounds on Local Steps

+We present a lower bound which gives an estimate on $N$, depending on fixed range of original names~$M$ and the number of auxiliary shared read-write register~$r$, for which $k-1$ steps during assigning new names are necessary.
+The lower bound is flexible enough to be applicable to scenarios when algorithms of poly-logarithmic step complexity exist.

+\begin{theorem} Let $k$ processes among a total of $n$ in an asynchronous system using $r$ shared read-write registers and with original names in the range $[N]$ execute a wait-free renaming algorithm that assigns new names in a range $[M]$.
+Then there exists an execution in which some process performs $1+\min\{k-2,\lfloor\log_{2r} \frac{N}{M+k-1}\rfloor\}$ steps. \end{theorem}

-\begin{proof} Consider a renaming algorithm for parameters $k$, $M$, $N$ and~$r$.
-Our goal is to define a set~$K$ of at most~$k$ processes and an execution of these processes with a bound on the number of local steps.
+\begin{proof} Consider a conceptual set consisting of $N$ processes, each identified by a different original name.
+The first goal is to identify a subset~$K$ of these processes consisting of at most~$k$ elements so that an execution of the algorithm by these processes results in a necessary number of local steps.
+The construction of the set~$K$ is recursive and proceeds through a sequence of stages.

-The construction is recursive and proceeds through a sequence of stages, each representing a group of concurrent reads or writes to shared registers.
-A \emph{stage $i$} results in determining a \emph{pool $P_{i+1}$} of processes eligible to be considered for stage $i+1$, a \emph{residue set $Q_{i+1}$}, and an initial segment $\cE_i$ of an execution.
-When the construction terminates, a subset the pool and the residue together make a set~$K$ we seek.
-The construction starts with the initial $P_0$ including $N$ conceptual processes, each identified by a specific original name, the residue $Q_0$ being empty, and $\cE_0$ being an empty sequence.
-We may assume that any process at any event has either a read or a write to a shared register enabled.
+A stage represents a group of concurrent reads or writes to shared registers.
+A stage determines groups of processes we call \emph{pool} and \emph{residue}.
+When the stages get completed, the pool and the residue together make a set~$K$ we seek.
+In notation, let \emph{stage $i$} result in determining a \emph{pool set~$P(i+1)$} of processes eligible to be considered for stage $i+1$, a \emph{residue set~$Q(i+1)$}, by determining a prefix~$\cE(i)$ of an execution.
+The construction starts with the initial pool~$P(0)$ consisting of $N$ conceptual processes, each identified by its original name, the initial residue $Q(0)$ is empty, and $\cE(0)$ is an empty prefix of an execution.

-We begin by defining the first stage, which is determined by the initial configuration.
-Let $W(1)$ be the set of processes in~$P_0$ that have a write enabled in the initial configuration, and let $R(1)$ be the set of the remaining processes in~$P_0$ that want to read from a shared register.
-There are two cases, depending on the relative sizes of these two sets. \begin{description} \item[\rm The case of $|R(1)|\ge |W(1)|$:]\
+Suppose we have a configuration with a determined sets $P(i)$ and $Q(i)$ and a prefix $\cE(i)$ of the execution.
+Let $R(i)$ consist of the processes in $P(i)$ that have a read enabled in the configuration and $W(i)$ consist of the processes in $P(i)$ that have a write enabled.
+There are two cases we considered next that determine $P(i+1)$, $Q(i+1)$, and $\cE(i+1)$.

-There is an auxiliary register that is to be read by a group of at least $\frac{|R(1)|}{r}\ge \frac{N}{2r}$ processes, by the pigeonhole principle.
-The remaining case $|R(1)|<|W(1)|$ is symmetric: there is an auxiliary register that is to be written to by a group of at least $\frac{|R(1)|}{r}\ge \frac{N}{2r}$ processes.
-Define~$P_1$ to be this group, depending on the case.
-Having determined $P_1$, we also determine an initial segment $\cE_1$ of the execution: it consists of the events enabled in all the processes in~$P_1$, one event per process, these events occurring in arbitrary order.